 The Wallflower’s Wicked Wager

-He loved her beyond anything and everything—precisely why he couldn’t ever marry her.
+He loved her beyond anything and everything—precisely why he must never marry her.

 Love—a treasured gift reserved for those beautiful of form and face.

-Scorned and ridiculed most of her adult life, Shona, Lady Atterberry believes she’s utterly undesirable and is reconciled to spinsterhood.
-She hides her spirited temperament beneath a veneer of gauche shyness, until a strapping, scarred stranger saves her life, and she can’t deny her immediate, powerful, and sensual attraction to him.
-Despite how ill-suited they are and innuendos that Captain Le Draco is a fortune-hunter, she cannot escape her growing fascination.
+Scorned and ridiculed most of her adult life, Shona Atterberry believes she’s utterly undesirable and is reconciled to spinsterhood.
+She hides her spirited temperament beneath a veneer of shyness.
+Despite how ill-suited they are, and innuendos that Captain Le Draco is a fortune-hunter, she cannot escape her growing fascination.

 Two damaged souls searching for love.

-Others are determined to keep them apart, and Shona is goaded into placing a wicked wager.
+Shona is goaded into placing a wicked wager.
 One that sets her upon a ruinous path and alienates the only man who might have ever loved her.
-Is true love enough to put their pasts behind them, to learn to trust, and heal their wounded hearts?
+Is true love enough to put their pasts behind them, to learn to trust, and to heal their wounded hearts?

 See what readers are saying!